Braves vs. Red Sox Player Props Betting Odds

 Murphy Stats

-- Sean Murphy has eight doubles, nine home runs, 21 walks and 28 RBI (29 total hits).
+- Sean Murphy has nine doubles, nine home runs, 21 walks and 32 RBI (32 total hits).

 Murphy Recent Games